Privacy Policy

 Google Analytics

-This website uses functions of the web analytics service Google Analytics.
+This website uses functions of the web analysis service Google Analytics.
 The provider is Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.

 Google Analytics enables the website operator to analyse the behaviour of website visitors.
 The website operator receives various usage data, such as page views, length of stay, operating systems used and the origin of the user.
-This data is aggregated in a user ID and assigned to the respective end device of the website visitor.
+This data is summarised in a user ID and assigned to the respective end device of the website visitor.

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
-Details can be found here: https://privacy.google.com/businesses/controllerterms/mccs/
+Details can be found here: https://privacy.google.com.

 Google Ads